-Just like midwesterners get sick of winter, we in Nevada get very, very tired of summer.
+Just like midwesterners get sick of winter, I get very, very tired of summer.
 Is it over yet?!
 Nope, not for at least another month.
 I have created some easy outfits lately for dealing with hot temperatures when you still want to feel put together.
 It’s hard to pick out summer outfits because the “third piece” rule (add a third item to an outfit to make it cool!) is just out the window.
 So, here are my recent attempts at layering that makes me feel like it’s early fall, without overheating.

 Tailored dress + sporty accessories

 Tevas and Chacos are having a big fashun moment right now and I’ve seen several retailers styling shirt dresses with sport sandals.
 I like that this combo is unexpected but cool, especially because I have a zero tolerance policy for uncomfy shoes.
 If I had to buy a new pair of Tevas it would definitely be these but I’m also IN LOVE with the new Chacos.
 What would you pick?
 My current pair has been on many hikes and rafted the Grand Canyon!

 I’m so glad we all went through the bandana phase 2-3 years ago because now they make a great impromptu face covering!
 I am pretty good at remembering masks by now but I’ve also been tying this bandana to all my purses just in case.
 I tie mine niiiice and loose because it’s, as I said, damn hot out.

 Shirt as layer